DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Accent notes: outputs **-10V** (internal output jacks, **this requires Polarity Switch module** from freeware Ohmer Modules for alternate routing on negative voltages), **OR** by using **FroeZe-X** (12HP) expander, to bring 16 dedicated "accent output" jacks (plus some edit features).

-- Notation in cells: **empty** means silence, **diamonds** for regular notes, **plain diamonds** for individual accent notes (regardless AC track), or 8-slot preset for ratcheting note patterns (symbol in grid - from top to bottom - is based on current ratchet preset, from slot #1 to slot #8).
+- Notation in cells: **empty** means silence, **diamonds** for regular notes, **plain diamonds** for individual accent notes (regardless AC track), or 8-slot preset for ratchet note patterns (symbol in grid - from top to bottom - is based on current ratchet preset, from slot #1 to slot #8).

-- Ratcheting note is always based on **mandatory played 1st stage** (due to display limitation in cell), followed by 7-stage repeats (each of them can be enabled/disabled via editor in OSD context menu over related cell).
+- Ratchet note is always based on **mandatory played 1st stage** (due to display limitation in cell), followed by 7-stage repeats (any of them can be enabled/disabled via editor in OSD context menu over related cell).

 - AC track always uses empty or plain diamonds, to alter any note type located on the same step (same column) during playback.

 - Smart OSD context menu (on right mouse click over a event cell, in grid).
-On right click over a ratcheting note, its 7-step pattern can be changed (left mouse clicks on relevant boxes!).
+On right click over a ratchet note, its 7-step pattern can be changed on the fly (left mouse button clicks on relevant boxes!).

-- **Under consideration**: SONG mode (incl. integrated song editor) -- Work In Progress, planned for v2.2.8...
+- **Under consideration**: SONG mode, including integrated song editor.

-- Smart track completion (applied on currently selected track), from FroeZe-X expander's TRACK page, or from OSD context menu.
+- Smart track completion (applied on current/selected track), from FroeZe-X expander's TRACK / AUTOFILL feature, or from OSD context menu.

-- Basic euclidean rhythm (applied on selected track only), from FroeZe-X expander's TRACK / EUCLID. page.
-Track is entirely filled by indicated STEPS, NOTES (number of "hits") and OFFSET.
+- Euclidean rhythm (applied on selected track only), from FroeZe-X expander's TRACK / EUCLID. page.
+Track is entirely filled by indicated STEPS, NOTES (number of "hits") and OFFSET (rotation).

 - Pattern and track edit features from FroeZe-X expander (copy, open, save as, clear, remove, SOLO and MUTE toggles,...).

-- Sequencer playback requires an external clock source who provides **X32** BPM to work correctly.
-You can use KlokSpid clock module (free Ohmer Modules), *most used* Impromptu's CLOCKED/CKD module, or any well-working clock generator / multiplier / sequencer module.
+- Sequencer playback requires an external clock source who provides **X32** BPM to work as expected tempo.
+You can use KlokSpid MkII clock source module (also part of OhmerPrems), *most used* Impromptu's CLOCKED/CKD module, or any well-working/reliable clock generator, clock modulator or sequencer module.

 - Time signature: 4/4 only, 16ths, 4 bars.

 - Polyrhythm: not natively (due to 4/4 nature), but possible via euclidean from FroeZe-X expander (TRACK / EUCLID. page).

 - Optional (from module's context menu): **internal QuadPercs sound engines!**, now QuadPercs sound engines are parts of FroeZe sequencer (for all instrument tracks).
-By this way, **FroeZe sequencer can delivers drum machines audio** (exactly like QuadPercs standalone module does), instead of 10ms triggers.
+By this way, **FroeZe sequencer can delivers drum machines audio** exactly like QuadPercs module does, instead of 10ms triggers usage.
 This tricky feature may simplify patches who need drum machine sounds.
-Drum machine and its related drum kit can be immediately selected via left and right encoders.
+Drum machine and its related drum kit can be immediately selected via left and right continuous encoders.
 Proposed drum kits are always based on **instrument track nature** (only "kicks" for BD track, only snares for SD track, and so on).
 Some instrument tracks, such TB, may host many kind of kits (eg. TB track offers both timbales and tambourines, CB offers cowbells and bells, and so on).

 - In case of main outputs send audio, FroeZe-X expander sends +10V gates (instead of 1ms triggers) on their related output jacks.
 Each gate is held while related drum kit sample is playing.
-This may be useful to control an external module (envelope generator, VCA, reverb/delay...)
+This may be useful to control an external module, such envelope generator, VCA, dynamics, reverb, delay...

 - Pattern change can be controlled by triggers (previous, next), or by absolute pattern number via 0V ~ +10V control voltage (by enabling first "CV PATTERN" option, from module's context menu).

-- Six models (GUI themes), identical than QuadPercs, KordZ, and some free modules from Ohmer Modules collection.
+- Six models (GUI variations), identical than QuadPercs, KordZ, and most of free modules provided by free Ohmer collection.

-- All embedded displays are dimmable (luminous models), via left mouse click on "magic hotspot" (over the Ohmer logo, bottom-left side of FroeZe module) :slight_smile:.
-Please notice its linked FroeZe-X expander automatically adjusts as same model (GUI-theme) and same screen dim/bright setting!
+- All embedded displays are dimmable (luminous models only), via left mouse button click on "magic hotspot": over the Ohmer logo (bottom-left side of FroeZe module) :slight_smile:.
+Please notice its linked expanders automatically adjust as same model and same screen dim/bright settings!

 ----